pedronipalhares/CVM358/README.md

 ### What We're Tracking

-The data includes detailed information about insider trading and related-party transactions:
+The data includes detailed information about insider trading and related-party transactions from consolidated reports:

 1. **Insider Trading Data**
    - Transactions by company executives